joemasilotti/masilotti.com/_posts/2020-12-03-testing-ui-without-ui-testing.md

 We learned three different techniques for how to test the UI without UI Testing.

 1. Send the action to a button to simulate a tap
-2. Tick the run loop to “wait” for pushing a controller
+2. Tick the run loop to "wait" for pushing a controller
 3. Use a real `UIWindow` to simulate the real app

 ### Teach a dev to fish

 I challenge you the next time you reach for XCUITest to take a step back.
 Ask yourself, do I need this framework?
-Or can I get by with “just” XCTest and some UIKit manipulation?
+Or can I get by with "just" XCTest and some UIKit manipulation?
 Can I use one of these new ideas to test what I’m working on?

 This is the approach I’ve started to take more often recently and I’ve really been enjoying it.
 I still have some UI Tests but they are starting to dwindle.
 And my test suite has never been faster or more reliable.